top of page

 Karelys_edited.jpg

 The arepa was the only thing that lingered from my old life.
-My aunt Doris, who raised me before I came to the U.S., was the first person to introduce me to the magic of a warm arepa — simple, golden, and filled with love.
+My aunt Doris, who raised me before I came to the U.S., was the first to introduce me to the magic of a warm arepa — simple, golden, and filled with love.

 Even now, every bite feels like time travel.
 A soft crunch, a hint of salt, and suddenly I’m back in San Joaquín, barefoot in the kitchen, watching her hands move with practiced rhythm.
 It’s more than food — it’s memory.
 It’s home wrapped in cornmeal, nostalgia tucked between the layers.